junxit/us-congress-bills-116/bill.md

       > ## § 2215.
 Duties and authorities relating to .gov domain
       >
       > - **(a)** *Availability of .gov domain* The Director shall make .gov domain name registration services, as well as any supporting services described in subsection (c), generally available—
-      >   - **(1)** to any Federal, State, local, or territorial government entity, or other publicly controlled entity, including any Tribal government recognized by the Federal Government or a State government, that complies with the policies for registration developed by the Director as described in subsection (b);
+      >   - **(1)** to any Federal, State, local, or territorial government entity, or other publicly controlled entity, including any Tribal government recognized by the Federal Government or a State government, that complies with the policiesrequirements for registration developed by the Director as described in subsection (b);
-      >   - **(2)** without conditioning registration on the sharing of any information with the Director or any other Federal entity, other than the information required to meet the policies described in subsection (b); and
+      >   - **(2)** without conditioning registration on the sharing of any information with the Director or any other Federal entity, other than the information required to meet the policiesrequirements described in subsection (b); and
       >   - **(3)** without conditioning registration on participation in any separate service offered by the Director or any other Federal entity.
       > - **(b)** *Requirements* The Director, in consultation with the Director of the Office of Management and Budget, shall establish and publish on a publicly available website requirements for the registration and operation of .gov domains sufficient to—
       >   - **(1)** minimize the risk of .gov domains whose names could mislead or confuse users;